Dutch Proficiency Scale, self evaluation

-Proficiency Scale according to the common European framework of reference for languages allows you to determine yours or your bosses, colleagues, friends or partners language skills and needs learning Dutch.
+The proficiency scale below allows you to determine yours or your bosses, colleagues, friends or partners Dutch language skills and needs according to the common European framework for languages.

 The basic idea of this European framework is to compare your proficiency in your mother tongue with your foreign language competence.
 Along with growing mastery of syntax and grammar, vocabulary generally develops from communication about observable things, wants and needs.
 Language skills an conscience grow through the integration of words you need for collaboration towards common goals, sharing about free time, hobbies, experience and feelings, ... ideals, ideas, study, interests, job, career, community and society, ... .
 Proficiency and conscience progress and maturate through common life experiences as commitments, founding a family, raising children, ... illness, suffering, getting older and death.
 Language skills develop together with our more general development of social skills.

 Six levels of proficiency.
 Evaluate yourself, set your goals.

 A0.
 Complete beginner level : You don't speak Dutch at all .
 Your goal may be to get up to A2 level of fluency in 5, 7 or 9 days.

 A1.
 Elementary level : Your understand and speak some Dutch but your language skills in Dutch are elementary.
 You learned to understand simple standard pronunciation and speak Dutch using simple Dutch expressions and sentences about concrete things and needs.
 You're able to introduce yourself and others in Dutch.
 Able to put and answer questions about personal matters and topics as where you live, people you know and things you have.

 You're able to correctly use the present tense and use the right word order in simple 'one idea, one sentence' affirmative sentences and questions.